ivanpaulino/ivanpaulino/README.md

 - 👀 I’m interested in Python, Java and JavaScript
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate in Machine learning, Deep learning
-- 📫 How to reach me São Paulo
+- 📫 How to reach @ivanpaulinodasilva, https://www.linkedin.com/in/ivanpaulinodasilva/

 <!---
 ivanpaulino/ivanpaulino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.